COSC3020/graph-search/README.md

 Implement the algorithm.
 You can choose any of the data structures we covered (adjacency matrix or adjacency list) for the implementation.
-Your function should return the list of nodes on the path from the source to the target (not the list of nodes that you looked at during the search).
+Your function should return the list of nodes on the path from the start to the target (not the list of nodes that you looked at during the search).
+If start and target are the same, it should return a list with only that node.
+If there is no parth from the start to the target, it should return an empty list.
 Start with the template I provided in `code.js` and test your new function.

 I have not provided any test code, but you can base yours on test code from other exercises.
+Your tests must check the correctness of the result of running the function and run automatically when you commit through a GitHub action.

 ## Runtime Analysis